What Does It Mean To Be Bilingual?

 Once you’ve built up a reputable career with your target language, there will be times when you substitute entirely out of your native language to build more fond memories.
 And most of the time, you will do this subconsciously without realizing it.
 You don’t form a memory until the memory is already over.

-Your Native Language Starts To Sound Strange
+Sign 4 of Bilingualism: Your Native Language Starts To Sound Strange

-Have you ever had one of those moments when you encounter a word and think to yourself, “why does that sound so strange.”
+Have you ever had one of those moments when you encounter a word and think to yourself, “why does that sound so strange?”
 I’ll give you a weird example.
-The other day I was trying to remember the word for stabilize in English (my native language); after I finally remembered it, I asked myself self “Why does the word end in “blize,” isn’t that strange?”
+The other day I was trying to remember the word for stabilize in English (my native language); after I finally remembered it, I asked myself self “Why does the word end in “bilize,” isn’t that strange?”
 Language is sound, so if you’re studying another language, then those sounds can change your perception of how the phonetic structure of certain words.

-The Word Bilingual Doesn’t Cross Your Mind
+Sign 5 of Bilingualism: The Word Bilingual Doesn’t Cross Your Mind

 After a certain point where you’ve begun to use your target language so frequently, you’ll end up forgetting bilingualism is even a real thing.
 Which I kind of know contradicts the purpose of this whole article, but think about it for a minute.
 Do master chefs consider themselves master chefs?
 Or do other people consider them master chefs?

 Applying this logic to language learning, you may receive compliments on your language ability even when you think you’re just a regular, non-special, non-fluent language learner.
-All in all, if becoming a polyglot is in your end goal, let bilingualism be the first stepping stone.
+All in all, if becoming a polyglot is your end goal, let bilingualism be the first stepping stone.
 Heck, maybe some of you have already been convinced of your bilingualism having read this article.

 The Seeds And Merits Of Bilingualism

-Unlocking a new language is like unlocking a new super power.
+Unlocking a new language is like unlocking a new superpower.
 Imagine life as a video game and your charisma goes up by +5 every time you learn a new language.
 Learning to tap into another system of communication is freaking impressive and reaps an entire field of rewards.
-I can confidently say that there is no logical argument as to why being bilingual is a negative.
+I can confidently say that there is no logical argument as to why being bilingual is negative.
 However, don’t let bilingualism be your final milestone in your journey.
 There is always more to learn, regardless of your target language choice.